sieve-data/tubegraph/content/dreamylapse/aura_healing.md

 ---

 From: [[dreamylapse]] <br/>

-No information regarding aura healing is available in the provided transcript.
+There is no discernible information about "Aura healing" in the provided transcript.
+The transcript consists solely of music, applause, and foreign speech sounds, without any spoken content discussing the topic <a class="yt-timestamp" data-t="00:00:00">[00:00:00]</a>.